 Of all the fixtures and jigs in my shop, perhaps the single most important is the body mold, a wooden form that holds the precise shape of the guitar body during construction.
 There are several acoustic guitar body molds readily available for purchase, so long as you happen to be building the instrument the mold was sized for.
 But what do you do when you set out to build something different, a guitar that deviates from the popular, factory-made guitar shapes and sizes?
 You make your own body mold, of course!
 This article details my particular approach.

 Creating a body pattern template out of clear, hard plastic by hand may seem a bit tedious, but it will serve multiple purposes and withstand repeated use, so it is well worth my efforts.
-Here is a critical point: My shop-made templates are sized to the outer dimensions of the guitar body (the top and/or back including the binding).
+My shop-made templates are sized to the outer dimensions of the guitar body.
 I scribe the body shape onto my choice of template material, rough it out on the bandsaw, clean it up at the disc and belt sanders, and perfect it by hand.

-A simple shop-made body mold is constructed by laminating multiple layers of a strong, stable material into a block, tracing the outline of the body of the guitar onto that block, band-sawing the block into two pieces, band-sawing the contours out of each piece, and utilizing some method of holding the two pieces together.
+A simple shop-made body mold is constructed by laminating multiple layers of a strong, stable material into a block, band-sawing the block lengthwise into two pieces along the centerline, tracing the outline of the body of the guitar onto each half, band-sawing the contours out of each piece, and utilizing some method of holding the two pieces together.
 If you are curious as to why the mold is cut in half, as opposed to being left intact, it is to allow for disassembly and removal once the guitar body is complete.
 It could be risky to build an entire guitar body in a one-piece mold and then attempt to remove the body from the mold once complete.
 It is much easier to spread the mold apart and take the body out.

-For my molds, I prefer to use plywood.
-I don’t care to deal with MDF sawdust, and cut it as little as possible.
-I do not recommend using the cheapest plywood available, as the voids in the plys can introduce inaccuracies if ignored, and they are just aggravating to deal with.
+I prefer to use plywood for my mold and jig construction.
+I don’t much care to deal with MDF sawdust, anymore, and cut it as little as possible.
+I would not recommend using the cheapest plywood available, as the voids in the plys can introduce inaccuracies in your finished work if ignored (and they are just aggravating to deal with).
 I prefer at least five (5) layers of plywood; three (3) inner layers of 3/4″ and two (2) outer layers of 3/8″ or 1/2″.
 All five (5) pieces are cut roughly to 24″ x 24″ square.

-I assemble the plywood pieces, dry (without glue), check them for square them on one corner and clamp them together.
-I draw my guitar body shape on the plywood as a reference, only (these are not cut lines).
+I dry-assemble the plywood pieces (without glue), check them for square them on one corner and clamp them together.
+I lightly draw my guitar body shape on the plywood as a reference, only (these are not cut lines).
 Two (2) holes are drilled completely through all five (5) layers in (what will become) the waste area of the plywood, into which dowels will be driven after applying glue.

 The plywood pieces are clearly marked for re-assembly.

 The plywood pieces are unclamped, staged, glued, re-assembled, pinned together using the dowels (for alignment), and clamped back together again.
 Your favorite wood glue is applicable, here, as most anything will do.
 I have probably used all of the available glues over the years: whites, yellows, epoxies, though I have been using polyurethane glue for lamination projects like this, more and more.
 If you do choose to use (or audition) a polyurethane glue such as Titebond or Gorilla, be sure to lightly wet the wood prior to thinly applying the glue.
-This glue actually requires moisture in order to cure.
+Polyurethane glue depends upon moisture in order to cure.
 I apply the glue to one face using a card scraper or thin piece of wood, and I wet the other face with a spritz bottle of water.
-Polyurethane glue expands to three (3) times it’s volume as it dries, so a little goes a long way.
+Polyurethane glue will expand up to three (3) times it’s volume as it dries, so a little goes a long way.